Ancient Roman Aqueducts

-The great and highly advanced Roman waterway system known as the Aqueducts, are among the greatest achievements in the ancient world.
+The great and highly advanced Roman waterway system known as the aqueducts, are among the greatest engineering and architectural achievements in the ancient world.
 The running water, indoor plumbing and sewer system carrying away disease from the population within the Empire wasn't surpassed in capability until very modern times.

-The aqueducts were built from a combination of stone, brick and the special volcanic cement pozzuolana.
+Roman aqueducts were built from a combination of stone, brick and the special volcanic cement pozzuolana.
 While their visible remains leave a definite impression, the great bulk of the Roman waterway system ran below ground.
 Channels bored through rock, or dug below the surface carried water where it was convenient and possible.
 Of the approximately 260 miles in the aqueduct system, only 30 miles consisted of the visible, mammoth arched structures.

 When water reached Rome it flowed into enormous cisterns (castella) maintained on the highest ground.
 These large reservoirs held the water supply for the city and were connected to a vast network of lead pipes.
 Everything from public fountains, baths and private villas could tap into the network, sometimes provided a fee was paid.
 The water system was as politically motivated as any other massive public works project.
 Providing additional sources of incoming flow, feeding the baths or simply providing water access to more of the populace could grant great prestige.

 Maintenance of the water system was a continuous task, and the Romans assigned a Curator Aquarum to oversee this undertaking.
 Paid laborers, slaves and the legions all had parts in building parts of the water system.
 The Curator Aquarum maintained the aqueducts of Rome, while similar curators oversaw those in the provinces.
 The legions however, when building new colonies or forts, were responsible for providing their own water supply.
 Just as they were the great road builders of the Empire, they most assuredly took part in the aqueduct construction of outlying areas.